 Sharing IGA’s vision, Indranil says, “Aesthetic enrichment is one of the things we try to bring into our creations.
 Art and architecture were cohesive entities in India at one time until British rule caused them to part ways.
 Aesthetics, which is sacrosanct to the Indian way of life, is but missing in most public art in our country and we are trying to bring it back”.
-Having said that, IGA stakes no claims to creating magnificent contemporary art, however, what they strive for is to create engaging spaces as they believe that art isn’t art until it begins to mingle with common man.
+Having said that, IGA stakes no claims to creating magnificent contemporary art magazine, however, what they strive for is to create engaging spaces as they believe that art isn’t art until it begins to mingle with common man.

 Collaboration is a keyword in public space art.
 The SP Shukobrishti by Shapoorji Palonji Co.
 Pvt.
 Ltd in Kolkata demonstrates this.
 Site study by Indranil directed him to a pre-existing miniature in the studio of Sushen Ghosh, ex-HOD of Sculpture and ex-Principal at Kala Bhavan, Santiniketan.
 The original multiplied in size was constructed on site into the staggering repetitive columns we see today.
 IGA’s works at Water Lilly in Chennai and Prestige South Ridge in Bangalore also boast of similar collaborations, at Chennai with Kolkata-based artist Nobina Gupta and at Bengaluru with Hyderabad-based Artist Kuntal Dey!

 Space has an intent, energy and identity beyond its physicality.
 It is a melting pot of several histories, voices and experiences.
 Space is the most consecrated part of IGA’s business.
-IGA sculptures at the Swanubhooti Vatika in Pune by Chinmaya Mission expounds this by aiding the vision of this unique enlightenment park to become a self-discovery space for visitors.
+IGA sculptures at the Swanubhooti Vatika in Art magazine pune by Chinmaya Mission expounds this by aiding the vision of this unique enlightenment park to become a self-discovery space for visitors.
 Materiality and form are evidently subordinate in IGA’s scheme of things.
 Where physical distance from people must be exercised, the sculpture may have sharp edges for instance.
 Those at a mall or an IT Park would permit limited proximity while those for schools would be invariably children safe and invite interaction.
 Recounting his journey this far, Indranil says that as the son of the celebrated sculptor Tarak Garai, growing in an environment enriched by aesthetic art shaped his ideologies and art was not serendipitous at all!